-Lizzo’s ‘Cuz I Love You’ Peaks As The No.1 Album In The US
+Lizzo’s ‘Cuz I Love You’ Peaks As The No.1 Album In The U.S.

-Singer Lizzo’s third studio album Cuz I Love You is getting plenty of shine on its opening day.
+Singer Lizzo’s third studio album, Cuz I Love You, is getting plenty of shine on its opening day.

-The album, which was released on Friday via Atlantic Records, peaked at number one as the top album in the United States.
+The album, which was released on Friday via Atlantic Records, peaked at No. 1 as the top album in the United States.
 The album beat Beyonce’s Homecoming live album, which has been carrying the number one spot since it released on Wednesday.
-Hours before announcing that the album’s success via Instagram, Lizzo posted a screenshot from Apple Music which showed that the album was at number two, with Homecoming still reigning supreme at the time.
+Hours before announcing that the album’s success via Instagram, Lizzo posted a screenshot from Apple Music which showed that the album was at No. 2, with Homecoming still reigning supreme at the time.

 “I HAVE GOOSEBUMPS,” the “Juice” singer captioned.
 “IS THIS REAL?
 PINCH ME B—H… MY ALBUM IS OUT AND IM SITTING NEXT TO BEYONCÉ ON THE CHARTS! #CUZILOVEYOU NOW AVAILABLE WORLDWIDE.”

-Once the album made it to number one, however, the artist stated that she was “floored” on Instagram by the success of her project.
+Once the album made it to No. 1, however, the artist stated that she was “floored” on Instagram by the success of her project.
 Lizzo was met with more than 60,000 likes and more than 2,000 comments from her fans congratulating her on the feat.

 “Mama look at us we number one,” one follower wrote.